rafael-santiago/cutest/doc/README.md

 - A content listing from this memory address and how many bytes are leaking.

 In the end is also included a sum of all detected leaks.

+The allocation id can be used in order to force a debug break.
+When you pass to your test binary the option ``--cute-leak-id=<allocation-id>`` a ``trap`` signal will be raised at the moment that the allocation id be equals to passed value.